AstroJames/astrojames.github.io/content/publication/ground_station/index.md

 summary: "We develop an optimal Australasian free space optical communication network and probe the statistics of the network using simulated satellite links."

 tags:
+- Australasian ground station network for optical communications
 - laser communications
-- Australian ground station network
 - interdisciplinary research
 - statistical modelling